 Development Team

 Since 2000, her work with public and private sectors leveraged capital to benefit small businesses, commercial developers, and diverse neighborhood capacity building organizations.
-Kimberly works for Renasant Bank as the Louisiana Community Development Officer, and previously worked for Woodforest National Bank, the U.S. Peace Corps in Lesotho, Southern Africa, Neighborhood Housing Services of New Orleans, HRI Properties, the City of New Orleans Office of Community Development & Recovery Management, Orleans Parish Public Schools, and Bloomington-Normal Economic Development Council.
+Kimberly has worked for Renasant Bank, The First Bank, and Woodforest National Bank as the Louisiana Community Development Officer.
+She has also worked for the U.S. Peace Corps in Lesotho, Southern Africa, with Neighborhood Housing Services, HRI Properties, the City of New Orleans Office of Community Development & Recovery Management, Orleans Parish Public Schools, and Bloomington-Normal Economic Development Council.
 The latter organization won an International Economic Development Council Honorable Mention Award for data analysis and application.
 Kimberly’s works have coordinated $100M+ in public-private, program and project management.

-Owner of Successful Endeavors, a five-plex retail center in New Orleans, LA. with annual lease and sales revenue of $1.3M+.
+Owner of Successful Endeavors, a five-plex retail center in New Orleans, LA. with annual residential and commercial lease and sales revenue of $1.3M+.

 Ronn not only employs 20+ people in the food/beverage industry, which at a peak height operated 3 Chicken-n-Watermelon Restaurants and Jazz Daiquiris, his firm leases retail space to two organizations with cultural significance: Operation Restoration “The Closet,” which provides services to formerly incarcerated women and The Beautiful Creole Apache, a masking Indian store.